yWorks/yfiles-for-html-demos/demos/style/invariant-label/README.md

 Labels don't scale when the zoom level is below the zoom threshold or above the maximum scale threshold.

-Default Label Style
+Default behaviour

-This is the [DefaultLabelStyle](https://docs.yworks.com/yfileshtml/#/api/DefaultLabelStyle) that comes with the yFiles library.
-See how it's behavior compares to this custom label style implementation.
+This is the standard behaviour of a label.
+See how it compares to this custom label style implementation.

 ## Things to Try